statisticsnorway/metodebibliotek/viz/technical.md

 # Technical help
-This is where you can find techincal help.
+This is where you can find technical help.

 [return to metodebibliotek](../README.md)